 - Evidence of your visa or residence status in your home country, and your right to return

 - Evidence of property or other significant assets owned in your home country.

 Please be aware, per my observations of our cases throughout the years, higher-risk countries need to provide stronger evidence to prove you are going to return to your home country.

 For example, provide evidence of a job to return to, or maybe all of your family lives in your home country, and show assets that you wouldn’t want to leave behind.

-Visitor Visa for Children younger than 18 years of age need the below documentation
+A visitor Visa for Children younger than 18 years of age needs the below documentation

 If you are younger than 18 years of age: please provide evidence that every person with a legal right to choose where you live consents to your travel to Australia for this visa.
 If one or both parents are not going to be coming with you, you will need to provide: